 Priming your rocket with a spray primer and then sanding before painting will fill the seams on the body tube and produce a very professional looking finish on your rocket.

-The paint pattern for this rocket is body gloss white, upper tube, nose cone and four fins are gloss blue.
+The paint pattern for this rocket is body gloss white, nose cone tan.

 We recommend the following colors: